tarunvelli/question-paper-scrambler/README.md

 # question_paper_randomizer

-Creates 4 sets of the question paper with the questions in different positions
+Creates 4 sets of the question paper with scrambled questions